Great British Railways: Funding and functions

 Funding of GBR will follow the pattern established for Network Rail, with funding and deliverables determined every five years.
 For England and Wales, the Secretary of State (in consultation with Welsh Government ministers) will issue a high-level specification and a statement of funds available, and GBR will respond with a five-year business plan.
 This process will be mirrored in Scotland, where the Scottish Government commissions ScotRail and Caledonian Sleeper services and funds rail infrastructure.

 Prior to GBR, the Office of Rail and Road (ORR) controlled Network Rail's funding and held that body to account for its performance.
 Proposals by the UK Government in February 2025 envisage reducing ORR's role to assessing GBR's business plans, monitoring major changes during the five-year cycle, and responding to appeals against GBR's decisions.
 The role of ORR in approving train operators' access to the network, and selling access rights, would be transferred to GBR.

-GBR will be responsible for the operational delivery of the railways in the existing areas of Network Rail, i.e. England, Scotland and Wales.
+GBR will be responsible for the operational delivery of the railways in the existing areas of Network Rail, i.e., England, Scotland and Wales.
 This will include passenger services; planning timetables; operation and maintenance of rolling stock; setting fares; and managing access to the network, including setting charges for existing and future open access operators.
-Also excluded are Transport for London, Merseyrail, ScotRail, Transport for Wales Rail, light rail and tram services.
+Outside the scope of GBR are Transport for London, Merseyrail, ScotRail, and Transport for Wales Rail, as well as light rail and tram services.
+GBR will not extend to Northern Ireland, therefore it would not affect NI Railways.

 At the same time, GBR will assume the existing responsibilities of Network Rail, to become the owner and manager of most railway infrastructure, including track and stations, across Great Britain.

-The Rail Delivery Group and some functions of the Department for Transport (DfT) will also be integrated into the new organisation, which will be run as an arms-length body led by industry experts.
+The Rail Delivery Group and some functions of the Department for Transport (DfT) will also be integrated into the new organisation, which will be run as an arm's-length body led by industry experts.